The Caffeine Molecule May Harm Your Endocannabinoid System

 Should We Cut Back on Coffee Consumption?

-Future studies need to determine whether the changes to endocannabinoid tone and CB1 receptor function are different after chronic vs. acute caffeine consumption.
+Future studies need to determine whether the changes to endocannabinoid tone and CB1 receptor function are different after chronic vs. acute caffeine molecule consumption.
 This data certainly suggest a diminishing effect on endocannabinoid tone and CB1 receptor abundance after extended periods of heavy coffee drinking.

-Consuming cannabis to offset damage of caffeine seems to be beneficial.
+Consuming cannabis to offset damage of the caffeine molecule seems to be beneficial.
 This could be particularly applicable during extended periods of stress where individuals consume increased caffeine doses in order to preserve central and peripheral systems that are under the control of cannabinoid signaling.